mcroddev/libsame/readme.md

 We highly recommend that you use either a [GNU Compiler Collection](https://gcc.gnu.org/) or [Clang/LLVM](https://clang.llvm.org/) based compiler.
-Nothing is stopping you from using another compiler, but warnings will be thrown by CMake as we don't have configurations for other compilers. **This does necessarily mean it will fail to compile.**
+Nothing is stopping you from using another compiler, but warnings will be thrown by CMake as we don't have configurations for other compilers. **This does not necessarily mean it will fail to compile, but you're on your own.**

-All options are `OFF` by default; you must explicitly configure the build using the CMake options below:
+For the most part, there are no defaults set unless stated otherwise.
+Generally speaking, you must explicitly configure libsame to your needs using the following CMake options below:

+    -DLIBSAME_GENERATION_ENGINE:STRING=TaylorSeries/LUT/libc/App
+      Specifies the generation engine to use.

+      libc:         Use the libc sinf() function.
+This is the default.
+      TaylorSeries: Use a three-order Taylor Series.
+      LUT:          Use a sine wave lookup table with linear interpolation and phase accumulators.
+      App:          Use an application provided generator.

+    -DLIBSAME_GENERATION_ENGINE_LUT_SIZE:STRING=1024
+      Specifies the size of the sine wave lookup table.
+Default is 1024 entries.

+      This option has no effect if LIBSAME_GENERATION_ENGINE is not "LUT".

     -DLIBSAME_BUILD_BENCHMARKS:BOOL=ON/OFF
       ON:  Build the benchmarks.
 This requires benchmark which will be automatically fetched by CMake if benchmark cannot be found and LIBSAME_DOWNLOAD_DEPS is ON.

       OFF: The benchmarks will not be built. benchmark will not be downloaded or used for any reason.